fledge-iot/fledge-pkg/plugins/README.rst

   $ ./make_deb -h
   make_deb [-h] [-a] [-b <branch>] repository ...
-  This script is used to create the Debian package for a FogLAMP plugin
+  This script is used to create the Debian package for a Fledge plugin

   Arguments:
   -h	- Display this help text